ki4jgt/Book-of-the-Damned/README.md

 Truth spits out all the random potentials it can.
 Then challenges their existence with other random potentials.

-Parts of Truth which fail the challenge are obstructed.
+Parts of Truth which fail the challenge are obstructed, but removal of variation dooms the entire species with a single unknowable challenge.

 In the beginning of us, the essentials for life came about many times.
 It wasn't until Truth added a desire to feed and remain alive that life became more complex.
 The challenge, in this case, was the desire to stay cohesive -- something with which every lifeform is endowed.